 I being a commuter will always look for better service quality of a brand.
 Same goes for the mentioned online players.
 No matter how much capital infusion, investor backing, valuations these two aggregators have, if they cannot provide a good service on any given day to any customer, then that customer might switch instantly to the competing online cab service as switching cost is virtually nil in this case.
 Convenience and safety is the name of the game in the online cab service business.

 A survey was conducted in 28 cities by a reputed website, where both OLA and Uber plies.
 The survey was done in both Tier 1 and Tier 2 cities.
-84% of the respondents used both the services and results are:
+84% of the respondents used both the services and the results are: Uber.

 When it comes to convenience, customers prefer that the cab should be present at the given location.
-This should happen without placing a call to the driver or maximum one call should suffice the purpose.
+This should happen without placing a call to the driver or a maximum of one call should suffice the purpose.

 OLA scores lower in that front, why?
 Let's hear it from the drivers themselves, "Becoming a driver on Uber is more difficult because they have some stringent quality checks.
 But anybody can be a driver on Ola,” says a driver who is registered on both platforms.
 Thus the basic differences are there for all customers to see.

-Cashless transactions: OLA having their own wallet "OLA money" couldn't get an upper hand over Uber who tied up with Paytm for its cashless payment.
+OLA having their own wallet "OLA money" couldn't get an upper hand over Uber who tied up with Paytm for its cashless payment.
 82% of the respondents said they did not have any problem in paying and the drivers accepting cashless payments.

-Conclusion of the survey: OLA is having more vehicles on the road and is spread across a much larger pool of cities than Uber.
+OLA is having more vehicles on the road and is spread across a much larger pool of cities than Uber.
 They have a market share of 65% in India.
 But it is Uber who came out to be the undisputed king when it comes to service and convenience.
 This survey could have had many more metrics but the customer sentiments are quite visible from the above four.

-Cutting the long story short: Price wars, Investments & Innovations
+Cutting the Long Story Short: Price Wars, Investments & Innovations

 When Uber was launched in India, it came in the market with high end vehicles.
 Soon they understood India was not the market for the same.
 To compete with OLA they needed to have affordable cab fares to capture the Indian market.